-This calendar reflects the crème de la crème of M&S’ well-stocked beauty hall.
+This calendar reflects the crème de la crème of M&S’ well-stocked beauty section.
 To get your hands on it, you’ll need to spend £25 in store, and pay £40 – a steal when you consider that it’s stuffed with the likes of Murad, Prai, This Works, Ren and Aveda, as well as the best own-brand Formula and Autograph buys.
 Last year’s calendar was £35 when you spent £35, so this year you’re actually spending £5 less.

 Possibly the most iconic premium beauty advent calendar of all time – and for 2019, its stuffed with products from Bobbi Brown, Nars, Diptyque, Byredo and Hourglass.
 This year, nineteen of the twenty-five drawers include full-sized products, making it the most generous line-up to date.

 Online retailer Cult Beauty is home to a range of incredible stable of names – think leading beauty brands such as Fresh, Ouai, Drunk Elephant, Augustinus Bader and Virtue.
 Unsurprisingly, its first ever advent calendar is a veritable smorgasbord of amazing hero products, worth almost £700.
 True beauty aficionados will want to get in line: the waitlist is open now.

 No7’s beauty advent calendar is always one of the biggest launches of the season, and this year’s jewel-inspired offering is set to be no exception – so much so that the waitlist is already open and filling up fast.
 The contents is being kept tightly under wraps for now, but you can expect all the usual No7 favourites, plus the chance to find one of seven golden tickets worth £700 (yes, £7-0-0!) that are redeemable against No7 products in store.